pgerber/sandboxed-tor-browser/README.md

 specific.

 There are several unresolved issues that affect security and fingerprinting.
 Do not assume that this is perfect, merely "an improvement over nothing".
-If you require strong security, consider combining the sandbox with something like Qubes, Subgraph or Tails.

 Runtime dependencies: